5ecompendium/bestiary/_creatures/deathlock-mastermind.md

 damage_resistances: "necrotic; bludgeoning, piercing, and slashing from nonmagical attacks that aren't silvered"
 ---

-***Innate Spellcasting.*** The deathlock's innate spellcasting ability is Charisma.
+***Innate Spellcasting.*** The deathlock's innate spellcasting ability is Charisma (spell save DC 14).
 It can innately cast the following spells, requiring no material components:

 * At will: <i>detect magic, disguise self, mage armor</i>

 ***Spellcasting.*** The deathlock is a 10th-level spellcaster.
-Its spellcasting ability is Charisma.
+Its spellcasting ability is Charisma (spell save DC 14, +6 to hit with spell attacks).
 It regains its expended spell slots when it finishes a short or long rest.
 It knows the following warlock spells:

 * Cantrips (at will): <i>chill touch, mage hand, minor illusion, poison spray</i>